test-IO/testio-guides/src/pages/docs/jira_server/bug_reporductions.md

 **Viewing Bug Reproductions**

-Bug reproductions for open Test IO bugs are accessible via the Jira Data Center (Server) Add-on.
-When previewing bug details, you can find a dedicated section for bug reproductions under Attachments.
-This section includes:
+Bug reproductions for Test IO bugs are accessible via the Jira Server (Data Center) Add-on.
+When previewing bug details, you can find a **dedicated section for bug reproductions under Attachments**.
+This section includes following sub-sections:

 - **Reproduced on**: Indicates a Positive Reproduction.
 - **Not reproduced on**: Indicates a Negative Reproduction.